Unionville, Ontario

-Unionville is a suburban district and former village in Markham, Ontario, Canada, 2 km (2.5 mi) west of Markham Village (the City of Markham's historic downtown), and 33 km (20.5 mi) northeast of Downtown Toronto.
+Unionville is a suburban district and former village in Markham, Ontario, Canada, 2 km (2.5 mi) northeast of Downtown Markham (the City of Markham's modern downtown), 2 km (2.5 mi) west of Markham Village (Markham's historic downtown), and 33 km (20.5 mi) northeast of Downtown Toronto, centred around the intersection of Highway 7 and Kennedy Road.
 The boundaries of Unionville are not well-defined.
-Several neighbourhoods claim to be part of it however, this has been disputed between the various wards.
+Several nearby neighbourhoods are claimed to be part of it however, this has been disputed between the various wards.
+The Unionville Ratepayers Association designates Rodick Road as its western boundary.